phillydotnet/HandsOnLabs/2018/09/README.md

 You could also do more work.
 This is often useful if you've forgotten something and left it untracked and you don't want the mess of a pretty meaningless commit that says "oops".

-* After using `git reset --soft`, add a new file.
+* After using `git reset --soft HEAD~1`, add a new file.
 Consider adding a new HTML page like before.
 It doesn't matter that much.
 * Stage the new file
 * Use `git commit` to commit again.